-White House blames Russia for 'NotPetya' cyber attack
+Australia, US blame Russia for 'NotPetya' cyber attack

+“Based on advice from Australian intelligence agencies, and through consultation with the United States and United Kingdom, the Australian Government has judged that Russian state sponsored actors were responsible for the incident,” said a statement issued by Minister for Law Enforcement and Cybersecurity Angus Taylor.

+“The Australian Government condemns Russia’s behaviour, which posed grave risks to the global economy, to government operations and services, to business activity and the safety and welfare of individuals,” the statement said.

-The White House has blamed Russia for the devastating 'NotPetya' cyber attack last year, joining the British government in condemning Moscow for unleashing a virus that crippled parts of Ukraine's infrastructure and damaged computers in countries across the globe.
+NotPetya crippled parts of Ukraine's infrastructure and damaged computers in countries across the globe.

 The attack in June of 2017 "spread worldwide, causing billions of dollars in damage across Europe, Asia and the Americas," White House Press Secretary Sarah Sanders said in a statement.